-CRJU 1215 3 Homeland Security/Defense
+CRJU 1215 Homeland Security/Defense

-This course explores the concept of national, state, and local defense with attention to the changing issues for the criminal justice system.
-Students will employ scientific theories and methods to analyze the changing roles of Military, law enforcement, and private security in defense.
+This course explores the concept of national, state and local defense with attention to the changing issues for the criminal justice system.
+Student will employ scientific theories and methods to analyze the changing roles of Military, law enforcement and private security in defense.
 Topics will include terrorism, weapons of mass destruction, civil rights and constitutional issues with defending the United States.
-(Prerequisite: ENGL 1117, LAWE 1105, LAWE 1112).
-(3 C).
+(Prerequisites: LAWE 1105 or CRJU 1305; LAWE 1112; ENGL 1117).
+(3 C/3 Hours/Week).

-CRJU 1305 3 Introduction to Criminal Justice
+CRJU 1305 Introduction to Criminal Justice